-This list of exciting places to go in 2018 highlights the all the trendy travel destinations that you need to put on your to-do list ASAP.
+This list of exciting places to go in 2018 highlights all the trendy travel destinations that you need to put on your to-do list ASAP.
 These travel hotspots are still relatively unknown — they've been heating up just below the surface — and it is your mission to visit before they become the next Paris or Chang Mai.

-As you peruse these 2018 hot travel destinations, ask yourself: Do you want to be the first of your friends to post a selfie from an island in Greece that resembles the surface of the moon?
+As you peruse these 2018 hot travel destinations, ask yourself: Do you want to be the first of your friends to post a selfie from an island in Greece that resembles the surface of the Moon?
 Of course you do!
 Do you need to hold a photo shoot in a trippy turquoise lake surrounded by red rock formations?
 Um, yeah!

 Featuring an eclectic array of gorgeous locations, the lineup includes some beautiful places in America, cool cities in Europe, and natural wonders from around the world.
-If you're already starting to feel the wanderlust in your gut, read on and discover the most popular travel destinations 2018 has to offer,
+If you're already starting to feel the wanderlust in your gut, read on and discover the most popular travel destinations 2018 has to offer, then see where you should go in 2019.

 Who Says It's Hot: Ever since Condé Nast Traveler ran a story called "Milos Is the Untouched Greek Island You've Been Looking For," trendy travelers have been making their vacation plans.

-What To Do And See: Visit a beach that looks like the surface of the moon (Sarakiniko Beach) or one of Milos's 70 other beaches.
+What To Do And See: Visit a beach that looks like the surface of the Moon (Sarakiniko Beach) or one of Milos's 70 other beaches.
 Explore blue sea caves, then eat and drink at one of the many beachfront taverns.

 Insider Tips: Milos is best seen by sea, so if you go, don't forget to book a boat excursion that can take you to secluded beaches and offer you views that are inaccessible from the shore.